This article looks at the pros and cons of active and passive investing so you can determine what role these strategies should play in your portfolio.

 What to Look for in Actively Managed Funds

-• Objectives and strategy – Look for actively managed funds with well-defined investment goals that fit your investment approach.
+- Objectives and strategy – Look for actively managed funds with well-defined investment goals that reflect your investment approach.

-• Fees – Focus on actively managed funds with relatively low fees.
+- Fees – Focus on actively managed funds with relatively lower fees.

 Passive Management: Pros

-• Consistency of holdings – Passive funds only hold investments in the relevant index.
+- Consistency of holdings – Passive funds generally hold all, or a representative sample, of the securities in the index.
 The funds also seek to hold these securities in the same proportion as the index.

 Passive Management: Cons